UncleCShark/Cmaketopia/src/Level05/SophisticatedMath/Docs/readme.txt

-Remember to open a correct compiler environment change directory to src\Level05\SophisticatedMath and then copy and paste commands one by one into your console !!!
+Remember to open a correct compiler environment !!!
+Change directory to src\Level05\SophisticatedMath and then copy and paste commands one by one into your console !!!
 Create subfolder build with a correct structure: mkdir build